ssfinney/Honeypot-Analyzer/README.md

 If not, it's gonna be hard to do this in rails...
 But if we use a NoSQL DB, using another framework will be harder to implement and take more time.

+Yep, let's just do a regular SQL db...:(